 These are very similar to my kale chips recipe.
 Really, you can make a chip out of any substantial leafy green.
 I have enjoyed chips made with mustard greens, broccoli leaves, the outer leaves of Brussels sprouts, turnip greens, collard greens and of course all varieties of kale.
-I like the combination of beet and kohlrabi greens because the sweet beet greens balance out the excessively bitter kohlabi greens so well.
+I like the combination of beet and kohlrabi greens because the sweet beet greens balance out the excessively bitter kohlrabi greens so well.
 You will once again note that I am using coconut oil for my chips.
-Olive oil works, but I don’t like cooking with olive oil if I can avoid it (and I really do love the flavor that coconut oil gives).
+Olive oil or avocado oil works well too, although I love the flavor of coconut oil.
 Another note about these chips: they don’t keep very well (neither do my kale chips).
 We always eat ours immediately.
 If you want to make chips that will keep, it’s best to use a food dehydrator (see this post for directions).

 - Preheat oven to 350F.